This hearty vegetable stew is made with an assortment of mixed vegetables and nicely flavored with tomato paste, cumin, and paprika.

 What about leftovers?

-This vegetable stew keeps beautifully in the fridge, in a sealed container, for 3-4 days.
-In fact, like most stews, it actually tastes better the second day, after the flavors have had some time to meld.
+Leftovers keep beautifully in the fridge, in a sealed container, for 3-4 days.
+In fact, like most stews, this one actually tastes better the second day, after the flavors have had some time to meld.

 Hearty Vegetable Stew